 - 1/2 tsp baking powder

-- Steadily add your baking sheet to the middle rack in the oven and bake for approx. 20-25 minutes.
+Steadily add your baking sheet to the middle rack in the oven and bake for approx. 20-25 minutes.
 You should be able to scoop them up with your spatula and see a fluffy top and a flat bottom.
-Store in the fridge for about a week or freezer.
+Store in the fridge for about a week or freeze.

 Use #foodbymars to tag your FBM inspired creations!
 I’d love to see!